 (1) The Municipality must notify the applicant in writing that the application is complete within 21 days of receipt of the additional plans, documents or information required by it or if further information is required as a result of the furnishing of the additional information.

 (2) If further information is required, section 90 applies to the further submission of information that may be required.

+(3) The applicant must be notified that notices can be placed as contemplated in section 94.

 Withdrawal of application

 (1) An applicant may, at any time prior to a decision being taken, withdraw an application on written notice to the Municipality.